Jonathan-Hall34/Knowledge-Article-Node.jsApp/agile-handoff.md

 - Debugging is slower.
 Without notes, you waste time trying to remember your last steps.

 - Momentum is key.
-Clear notes and commits let you pick up right where you left off.
+Clear notes and commit messages let you pick up right where you left off.

-I’ve learned that “future me” is basically another teammate, one who doesn’t always remember what “past me” was thinking.
+I’ve learned that “future me” is essentially another teammate, one who doesn’t always remember what “past me” was thinking.

 ---

 🔧 How I Started Doing Better Handoffs

-After a couple of frustrating sessions, one habit that made coding smoother for me was:
+After a couple of confusing sessions, one habit that made coding smoother for me was:

 - Leaving TODO Comments